avalcarcel9/Website/content/CV/index.md

 __Select Publications:__

+2018 - Neuroimage: Clinical.
+"A dual modeling approach to automatic segmentation of cerebral T2 hyperintensities and T1 black holes in multiple sclerosis."

 2018 - Journal of Neuroimaging.
 "MIMoSA: An Automated Method for Intermodal Segmentation Analysis of Multiple Sclerosis Brain Lesions."

 2017 - Frontiers in Genetics.
 "Illustrating, Quantifying and Correcting for Bias in Post-hoc Analysis of Gene-Based Rare Variant Tests of Association."